Domestic Violence

 What is Considered Domestic Violence in the State of Washington?

-In the state of Washington, domestic violence refers to a pattern of behavior used by one person to gain or maintain control over another person in an intimate relationship, family, or household.
+In the state of Washington, domestic violence refers to a pattern of behavior used by one person to gain or maintain control over another in an intimate relationship, family, or household.
 Domestic violence can occur between spouses, partners, individuals who share children, or even in situations involving family members such as parents and children, siblings, or elderly relatives.

 Washington law defines domestic violence as any of the following behaviors, when committed by one family or household member against another: